Management (MT)

 Quarter Credit Hours: 6 | Prerequisite: MT217

-This capstone course builds on the concepts of all the courses taken within the Bachelor of Science in Business Administration and provides students with an opportunity to integrate their previous coursework in a meaningful review of their learning and to assess their level of mastery of the stated outcomes of their degree program.
+This capstone course builds on the concepts of all the courses taken within the Bachelor of Science in Organizational Management.
+This course will provide you with an opportunity to integrate your previous coursework in a meaningful review of your learning and to assess your level of mastery of the stated outcomes of your degree program.

 Quarter Credit Hours: 6 | Prerequisite: Last term or permission from the Dean